DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 ## Compliance Indemnity

-_Developer_ will pay any losses that _Blockchain Commons_ pays or becomes legally responsible to pay, including expenses of defending against any legal claim, related to _Developer_'s failure under [Compliance](#compliance) for _Developer_ or any _Developer_ personnel. _Blockchain Commons_ will promptly notify _Developer_ by e-mail whenever it anticipates possible losses that _Developer_ might have to pay.
-If _Blockchain Commons_ fails to notify _Developer_ promptly, _Developer_ will not pay _Blockchain Commons_ losses that _Developer_ could have reduced or defended against if _Blockchain Commons_ had notified _Developer_ promptly.
+_Developer_ will pay any losses that _Dyvers Hands_ pays or becomes legally responsible to pay, including expenses of defending against any legal claim, related to _Developer_'s failure under [Compliance](#compliance) for _Developer_ or any _Developer_ personnel. _Dyvers Hands_ will promptly notify _Developer_ by e-mail whenever it anticipates possible losses that _Developer_ might have to pay.
+If _Dyvers Hands_ fails to notify _Developer_ promptly, _Developer_ will not pay _Dyvers Hands_ losses that _Developer_ could have reduced or defended against if _Dyvers Hands_ had notified _Developer_ promptly.

 # General Contract Terms